Skip to main content

 Recent Changes

-1. Dominica joined the CARICOM Enhanced Due Diligence framework, adding standardised background check requirements shared across Caribbean CBI programs.
+1. Dominica joined the CARICOM Enhanced Due Diligence framework, introducing standardised background-check requirements shared across Caribbean CBI programmes, including mandatory third-party screening for all adult applicants.

 source →

-2. IMF Article IV consultation confirmed Dominica's CBI revenues account for a significant share of government receipts; IMF noted improvements in AML/CFT compliance and due diligence standards.
+2. IMF Article IV consultation confirmed Dominica's CBI revenues represent a material share of government receipts.
+IMF noted improvements in AML/CFT compliance, transparent reporting, and due-diligence standards.

 source →